Back arrow - black

 Chapter 1: Introduction

-Coaching is one of the most imperative and critical components of being an effective sales leader.
 According to a report by Forbes Insight and Brainshark, 74% of leading companies cite coaching and mentoring of sales reps as the most important role for sales managers.

 What does a good sales coach look like?

-Research by the Sales Executive Council showed that high-quality coaching can improve the performance of your core sellers up to 19%.
+Research by the Sales Executive Council showed that high-quality coaching can improve the performance of your core sellers by up to 19%.

-It’s important to remember that sales coaching is not the same as training or managing.
-While all of these are necessary to lead a successful sales organization, to coach a rep is to specifically work on long-term improvement and growth.
+It's important to remember that sales coaching is not the same as sales training or managing.

 Why do leading companies invest in sales coaching?

 Simply put, effective sales coaching can increase productivity, revenue, and retention.
-In fact, companies with an efficient sales coaching program see 28% higher win rates.

-Coaching programs increase win rates
+Sales coaching programs increase win rates

 Unfortunately, 73% of managers spend less than 5% of their time coaching their sales teams.
-And only 50% of organizations invest in continual training and development of their sales managers.

 • Improves productivity and performance